 COMPANY HIGHLIGHTS

-If you are within their service area, Health First offers the cheapest plans overall in the state of Florida, sporting a massive average savings of $228 per month compared to the state average for silver plans.
-The company also sports an extremely high customer service reputation for Medicare Advantage plans, scoring a 4.5 out of 5.0 from over 88% of those insured with them.
+If you're within its service area, Health First offers the cheapest plans overall in Florida, with a massive average savings of $228 per month compared to the state average for Silver plans.
+The company also has an extremely high customer service reputation for Medicare Advantage plans, scoring 4.5 out of 5.0 from over 88% of those insured with it.

 Blue Cross Blue Shield: Best Customer Reputation